awsdocs/aws-ruby-developer-guide/doc_source/ec2-working-with-security-groups.rst

 Get Info about a Security Group
 *******************************

-Having created a security group, we output information about our existing security groups and their IP permissions:
+Having created a security group, we output information about our existing security groups and their IP permissions.

 .. literalinclude:: ./example_code/ec2/ec2-ruby-example-security-group.rb
    :lines: 73-141